CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/statistics.md

 ```

-### SMOOTHING_MRF_QUADKEY
+### SMOOTHING_MRF_QUADBIN

 {{% bannerNote type="code" %}}
-carto.SMOOTHING_MRF_QUADKEY(input, output, index_column, variable_column, options)
+carto.SMOOTHING_MRF_QUADBI (input, output, index_column, variable_column, options)
 {{%/ bannerNote %}}

 **Description**

-This procedure computes a Markov Random Field (MRF) smoothing for a table containing QUADINT cell indices and their associated values.
+This procedure computes a Markov Random Field (MRF) smoothing for a table containing QUADBIN cell indices and their associated values.

 This implementation is based on the work of Christopher J. Paciorek: "Spatial models for point and areal data using Markov random fields on a fine grid."
 Electron.
 J. Statist.
 7 946 - 972, 2013. https://doi.org/10.1214/13-EJS791

 {{% bannerNote title="TIP" type="tip" %}}
-if your data is in lat/long format, you can still use this procedure by first converting your points to QUADINT cell indexes by using the [QUADINT_FROMLONGLAT](../quadkey/#quadint_fromlonglat) function.
+if your data is in lat/long format, you can still use this procedure by first converting your points to QUADINT cell indexes by using the [QUADBIN_FROMLONGLAT](../quadbin/#quadbin_fromlonglat) function.
 {{%/ bannerNote %}}

 * `input`: `STRING` name of the source table.
 It should be a fully qualified table name including project and dataset: `<project-id>.<dataset-id>.<table-name>`.
 * `output `: `STRING` name of the output table.
 It should be a fully qualified table name including project and dataset: `<project-id>.<dataset-id>.<table-name>`.
 The process will fail if the table already exists.
-If NULL, the result will be returned directly by the procedure and not persisted.
 * `index_column`: `STRING` name of the column containing the cell ids.
 * `variable_column`: `STRING` name of the target variable column.
 * `options`: `STRING` JSON string to overwrite the model's default options.
 If set to NULL or empty, it will use the default values.
   * `closing_distance`: `INT64` distance of closing.
 It defaults to 0.
 If strictly positive, the algorithm performs a [morphological closing](https://en.wikipedia.org/wiki/Closing_(morphology)) on the cells by the `closing_distance`, defined in number of cells, before performing the smoothing.
 No closing is performed otherwise.
   * `output_closing_cell`: `BOOL` controls whether the cells generated by the closing are added to the output.
 If defaults to `FALSE`.
   * `lambda`: `FLOAT64` iteration update factor.
 It defaults to 1.6.
 For more details, see https://doi.org/10.1214/13-EJS791, page 963.
   * `iter`: `INT64` number of iterative queries to perform the smoothing.
 It defaults to 10.
 Increasing this parameter might help if the `convergence_limit` is not reached by the end of the procedure's execution.
 Tip: if this limit has ben reached, the status of the second-to-last step of the procedure will throw an error.
   * `intra_iter`: `INT64` number of iterations per query.
 It defaults to 50.
 Reducing this parameter might help if a resource error is reached during the procedure's execution.
   * `convergence_limit`: `FLOAT64` threshold condition to stop iterations.
 If this threshold is not reached, then the procedure will finish its execution after the maximum number of iterations (`iter`) is reached.
 It defaults to 10e-5.
 For more details, see https://doi.org/10.1214/13-EJS791, page 963.

 **Return type**